-It is essential that you are able to work to a rota and you will have a Full driving license and have access to a vehicle for work.
+It is essential that you are able to work to a rota and you will have a Full driving license.

 We are looking for passionate people who with a `can-do` attitude who are driven by the desire to make a difference and who have the ability to recognize the wishes and needs of vulnerable adults and communicate effectively using different methods according to people`s needs.

 - Work shifts as part of a rota system which will include weekend and bank holiday working.